 By: Adam McManus

 Age and weathering impact buildings.
-Not only does the physical structure require lifecycle repairs, but the facades should also be cleaned.
+Not only does the physical structure require lifecycle repairs, but the facades should also be cleaned and restored if facade restoration is required.
 Not long after initial construction, the facades of structures lose the gleam, color and finer details of their original appearance.
 Sunlight impacts manmade and organic materials.
 Ultraviolet rays cause colors to fade and molecular materials to break down.
 Façade details are often masked by staining and soiling of material surfaces, especially lighter colored façade features.
 Pollutants, vegetative growth and chemicals and particulates in water run-off can contribute to a soiled appearance, or much worse, material breakdown.
 A recent project at the U.S. capitol included repairs and comprehensive cleaning of the building envelope.

 Both geography and climate impact façade systems.
 Sand and dust storms blow through metropolitan areas that are surrounded by deserts.
 Sand is an abrasive that can erode the face and finish of the surfaces over time.
 Stone can lose definition and polish, coatings can lose reflectivity and brilliance, wood can lose coating and definition, and glass can be etched.
 In colder climates, freeze thaw cycles are problematic.
 Ice buildup often forms and breaks off.
 Gravity pulls heavy masses onto ledges, canopies and other façade features, thus damaging the surfaces.
 Persistent or heavy rainfall can impact masonry work by saturating brick and mortar joints.
 Saturated façade elements that do not drain well can result in efflorescence and calcium carbonate buildup that stain facades white.